Skip to main content

 Some insurance companies offer no claim bonus protection.
 This means you pay extra so that your bonus is not affected when you make a claim.

 If you decide to pay for this protection, read the small print in the policy.
-Often the cost of protection can be higher than your no claims bonus discount.
-And it doesn't always stop your premium going up after a claim.
+The cost of the protection might be higher than your no claims bonus discount.
+And it doesn't stop your premium going up after a claim - it just keeps the discount in place.